karandarji26/karandarji26/README.md

 - 👋 Hi, I’m @karandarji26
-- 👀 I’m interested in Web & Python Development
+- 👀 I’m interested in Python Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Front-End Development
+- 💞️ I’m looking to collaborate on Flask & Python Development
-- 📫 How to reach me karan.darji.261002@gmail.com
+- 📫 How to reach me darji.karan26@gmail.com

 <!---
 karandarji26/karandarji26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.